 This is a kind of report that expresses that it cannot state an unqualified opinion because of several reasons.
 A reason can be that the financial statements do not follow the accounting standards.

-This is a kind of report that auditors present when they cannot give a distinct opinion on the audit because they didn’t have the opportunity to fulfill certain tasks because of lack of information or assistance from the side of the management, improperly maintained financial records, etc.
+This is a kind of report that auditors present when they cannot give a distinct opinion on the audit because they didn’t have the opportunity to fulfill certain tasks because of a lack of information or assistance from the side of the management, improperly maintained financial records, etc.

 This kind of report from an auditor is alarming because it means that there has been a gross misstatement in the financial statements of a company and even possibly fraud.